Home » Blog » 4 Key Components Of Network Security

 For instance, you can hold semi-regular training seminars to go over the latest security threats.
 You can discuss what to look out for, what to do in case of a virus, and what the process is in case of a data breach.

-Proper password usage can be a constant struggle for people.
+Proper password usage is often a struggle, both at the workplace and at home.
 Everyone must manage multiple accounts at different times of the day.
 As a result, many people frequently use the same simple passwords over and over to save time.

 Did You Know?
 The most popular password, making up nearly 17% of the 10 million passwords the company analyzed, was “123456.”

 Despite the inconvenience, users need to have separate passwords for each account, and each password needs to contain special characters and upper and lower case letters.
-Offer your employees password managers to simplify this process.
+Be sure to underscore the importance of proper password practices during your network security training for employees, and consider offering password managers to simplify this process.

 Related: The Cost of a Compromised Network